toshas/language-learning/README.md

 See this X (Twitter) post for the story behind this repository, and follow me for more updates! https://twitter.com/AntonObukhov1/status/1758640714613932321

+## Begegnungen B1

+### A NOTE from 2024.Feb.21:
+Bad cards exist with wrong spelling (rechzeitig), the wrong first side (plural instead of singular), and maybe worse, e.g., incorrect definite article, reflectivity, and tense forms.
+Use at your own risk!
+If you feel like contributing back, please create an issue [here](https://github.com/toshas/language-learning/issues) with the title "[DECK NAME] [CARD NAME]" and explain the problem in the issue body.

 ## Setup

 (Linux, Mac, Windows WSL)